olitheolix/square/README.md

 download all the cluster manifests to get a snapshot of the current state.

 ## Binaries
-Linux and Windows binaries are available on the [Release page](https://github.com/olitheolix/square/releases).
+Linux and Windows binaries for some versions are available on the [Release page](https://github.com/olitheolix/square/releases).

+## Pip
+You can install *Square* in any Python 3.7 environment with:

+    $ pip install kubernetes-square
+    $ square version

 ## Docker
 The [examples](examples) explain how to deploy the official [Docker